jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 .. math:: U[t+1] = \beta U[t] + WX[t+1] \tag{8}

+In future simulations, the effects of :math:`W` and :math:`\beta` are decoupled.
+:math:`W` is a learnable parameter that is updated independently of :math:`\beta`.

 1.3 Spiking and Reset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Finally, we introduce the spiking and reset mechanisms.
+We now introduce the spiking and reset mechanisms.
 Recall that if
 the membrane exceeds the threshold, then the neuron emits an output
 spike: